AdobeDocs/photoshop-api/src/pages/index.md

 ### Real Estate

-Use our API to leverage our AI/ML models to auto enhance your images and make them stand from the rest.
+Use our API to leverage our models to auto enhance your images and make them stand out from the rest.